 Paying the deferred amount of the employee share of social security tax.
-The due date for the withholding and payment of the employee share of social security tax is postponed until the period beginning on January 1, 2021, and ending on December 31, 2021.
-The employer must withhold and pay the total deferred employee share of social security tax ratably from wages paid to the employee between January 1, 2021, and December 31, 2021.
-If necessary, the employer may make arrangements to otherwise collect the total deferred taxes from the employee.
-The employer is liable to pay the deferred taxes to the IRS and must do so before January 1, 2022, to avoid interest, penalties, and additions to tax on those amounts.
-Because January 1, 2022, is a nonbusiness day, payments made on January 3, 2022, will be considered timely.
+The due date for the withholding and payment of the employee share of social security tax was postponed until the period beginning on January 1, 2021, and ending on December 31, 2021.
+The employer was required to withhold and pay the total deferred employee share of social security tax ratably from wages paid to the employee between January 1, 2021, and December 31, 2021.
+If necessary, the employer was allowed to make arrangements to otherwise collect the total deferred taxes from the employee.
+The employer was liable to pay the deferred taxes to the IRS and was required to do so before January 1, 2022, to avoid interest, penalties, and additions to tax on those amounts.
+Because January 1, 2022, was a nonbusiness day, payments made on January 3, 2022, were considered timely.
 Payment of the deferral isn't reported on Form 941.
 For more information about the deferral of the employee share of social security tax, see Notice 2020-65 and Notice 2021-11.